 Please remember our course syllabus is a contract between you and me.
-We will honor this contract while you are studying ECON 2035.
+We will honor this contract while you are studying Principles of Microeconomics (ECON 2000).

-ECON 2035 covers an entire semester of work or the equivalent of a classroom course lasting 15 weeks.
+ECON 2000 covers an entire semester of work or the equivalent of a classroom course lasting 15 weeks.
 That means that each module in this course equals nearly a week of course work and will require the same time and effort on your part.
 Please take your time while preparing the module assignments.
 Each module contains information, activities, and assignments organized under a consistent series of headings.
 Each module is organized into the following sections: the Module Learning Objectives, the Module Material, the Reading Assignment, an ungraded MyEconLab Chapter Practice Quiz (recommended but not required), and the graded Module Assignment.
 You should work through these parts of the module in order.
 Completing the following sequence is strongly encouraged for each module.

-Each module specifies the reading assignment, lays out the module objectives, and lists the key terms.
-Before you begin to prepare your module assignment, read the assigned chapter carefully with the module objectives and key terms in mind.
-Graphs are very useful in economic analysis.
-Study these graphs carefully and understand how they work.
-When you finish reading the assigned chapter, review the questions and problems at the end of the chapter and do the Sample Tests and Quizzes for the relevant chapter in MyEconLab.
+In each module there is a reading assignment from the textbook.
+Read the assigned chapter carefully and draw graph(s) while studying.
+Graphs are very important and useful in economic analysis.
+Study these graphs in the chapters carefully and understand how they work.
+In addition, study all the examples, solved problems and Apply the Concept readings in detail and do the Sample Tests and Quizzes for the relevant chapter in MyEconLab.
 After completing these steps, you can start working on your Module Assignment that will be submitted.